aklump/cloudy-tools/documentation/source/configuration.md

     eval $(get_config_path "webroot")

 The value of `$webroot` will be an an absolute filepath.

+#### How are relative filepaths made absolute?

+1. By default `$ROOT` is used as the basepath, which is the directory that contains your Cloudy script.
+1. You can alter this behavior by setting the configuration variable as `relative_paths_base` with a value, which is either an absolute path, or a relative path, relative to `$ROOT`.
+Both of these are valid values:

+        relative_paths_base: ../../..
+        relative_paths_base: /Users/aklump/config

 #### Pro Tip

 If you put a stack of paths under a single key, like so: